Thai Tuna Salad Recipe (Yum Tuna)

 Instructions

-• In a mixing bowl, combine the dressing: fresh lime juice, fish sauce, and white sugar.
-Stir until the sugar is fully dissolved.
+• Make the dressing: In a small bowl, mix fresh lime juice, fish sauce, and white sugar until the sugar is dissolved.

-• Gently mix in the coriander, scallions, shallots, and chilies.
+• Add herbs and aromatics: Stir in chopped coriander, scallions, shallots, and chilies.

 Notes